 A perfect example of this is the use of phthalates in many plastic rug pads.
 Phthalates are a class of chemicals used to make plastics tougher and harder to break, however, they are also extremely toxic and can be used as dissolving agents.
 As you can assume, you probably don’t want something that is listed as a dissolving agent on your brand-new polyurethane-finished hardwood floors (or even old ones!)

 Unlike many imported plastic pads, a natural rubber rug pad will never stain or discolor hardwood floors.
-Natural rubber is a low Volatile Organic Compound (VOC), non-adhesive based material designed to grip floors without sticking to them.
-Investing in a higher quality rug pad will benefit you in the long term – as the cost to replace or refinish your floors vastly outweighs the savings from a cheap rug pad.
 A quality rug pad will anchor your rug for many years, be odor free, not disintegrate and never stick to or stain your floors; it will protect your floors, never destroy them.
-View a full list of hardwood safe rug pads.

 Natural rubber is the best overall option for hardwood floors in terms of both safety and performance.
 It’s perfectly safe to use with all hardwood flooring and finishes.
 Natural rubber also has very strong gripping power but will never stick to your floors.